 Business travel is often perceived as a glamorous way to see the world on someone else’s dime.
 Many people tend to romanticize the idea, especially once they hear the destination of a particular trip.
 The reality of business travel, however, is vastly different.
 It can be very stressful.
 It can also negatively affect your health and put a strain on family life.

 I’ve been very fortunate to be able to travel for work.
 While it was difficult at times, it provided me with an amazing opportunity to see the world.
 It equipped me with international business skills that broadened my professional development.
 Like any education, sometimes the best lessons come from outside the classroom.

 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

 When you travel for pleasure, you have a general idea of what your day will look like.
 You can decide to sleep in, stay in if you’re not feeling well, or stay up till the wee hours of the night.
 When it comes to business travel, you don’t have that luxury.
 Sleeping in or taking a day off is not an option.
 Especially if your days are filled with business activities.

-When you travel for business, your days are filled with appointments, traveling to and from meetings, presentations and relevant social events.
+When you travel for business, your days are filled with appointments, travelling to and from meetings, presentations and relevant social events.
 These require your attendance and participation.
 That is why you’re there.
-Quite often, you see more of boardrooms, hotels, cabs and planes than of whatever country you are visiting.
+You often see more of boardrooms, hotels, cabs and planes than of whatever country you are visiting.

-Once, when we were in Brazil, we had 40+ meetings over a span of less than a week in three different cities.
+Once I was in Brazil, we had 40+ meetings over a span of less than a week in three different cities.
 It was a whirlwind of activity and constant travel.
 It was exhausting.
 What did I see of the country?
-Not a hell of a lot, but it was Brazil so everyone assumed I just had all the time in the world to see and do everything.
+Not a hell of a lot, but it was Brazil, so everyone assumed I just had all the time in the world to see and do everything.
 Yeah, no.